Upper School Curriculum Guide

 - To allow time for Physical Education each year

 - Beginning with the class of 2023, to earn 0.5 units by taking an approved course within the Computer Science department

 - Health and Computer Science may be taken during RCDS Summer Session

 - Sixth courses are optional.
 A student may decide to take a “Homework Bearing” course as a sixth course, but such a decision creates a significantly increased nightly workload and students must think very carefully about their own schedules and ability to absorb this work before making such a decision.
 Students who can handle the rigors of six “Homework Bearing” courses are the exception, not the rule.
-We have a specific place on the course sign-up sheet for parents to initial should students elect to take more than five “Homework Bearing” courses.

 In thinking about the whole day and the whole child, we ask you not to consider course planning in a vacuum.
 The reality of high school is that you do not do just academics, and individual classes must be considered in the context of other academic courses, co-curricular activities, extra-curricular activities, and out of school pursuits.
 It is in this spirit that we put together this worksheet, so that students, parents and advisors can add this important discussion to the course selection process.

 Homework bearing courses: (In general, students find that five homework bearing courses work well for their individual schedule.)